findkiko/btc_101/README.md

 They are based on the stack repo: https://github.com/mbostock/stack

-I might clean these up at some point in the future, but as-is I thought the collation of images might be useful to people doing similar talks.
+I might clean these up at some point in the future, but as-is I thought the collection of images might be useful to people doing similar talks.
 Some of the graphics are "borrowed" from the textbook "Mastering Bitcoin" which can be found here: https://github.com/aantonop/bitcoinbook

 Included but unused images are: